yaswanthk0424/web_scraping-2k25/readme.md

   Also, as you can see, no GPT has been mentioned anywhere.
 So please try and avoid it as much as possible :) , but u can use gpt for learning

 Also, if you are still hungry for questions/want to learn more, you can freely contact me.

+## Week 3

+This week, our focus will be on learning basics of Web-Scrapping : Requests and BeautifulSoup.
+We will also explore JavaScript, knowledge of which will help us in scrapping dynamically rendered web-pages.
+Please go through [Week-3 README](./Week3-Resources/README.md).